bcgov/data-publication/pages/dsg_bcgw_layer_file_presentation_.md

 + Features (Single symbol): supported
 + Theming on Categories -\> Unique values: supported
 + Theming on Categories -\> Unique values, many fields: supported
-   + HOWEVER, **please note**: There must be **an additional simple presentation layer**: either categorization on one field or single symbol (and must not be filtered with a definition query).
-This presentation should be named with the term "- All" so that it can be defined as the default presentation in services/applications that cannot render the more complex presentation layer symbolized using unique values many fields.
+   + HOWEVER, **please note**: Along with the unique values many fields symbolization, there must be **an additional simple presentation layer** (e.g., categorization on one field or no categorization with only single symbol) of the entire spatial dataset (i.e., no filters or definitions queries) in the layer file.
+This presentation layer should be named with the term "- All" so that it can be defined as the default presentation in services/applications that cannot render the more complex presentation layer symbolized using unique values many fields.
 + Theming on Quantities: supported
-+ Using a simple mask (halo) for symbols: supported
 + Polygon Marker Fill Symbol or Marker Line Symbol is also permitted, but will probably have a slower draw time.

 **Symbology Options NOT supported**:

-+ "Group Values" (right-click menu option) to combine 2 or more categories is **NOT SUPPORTED**
++ Theming on Categories: using the Group Values option to combine 2 or more categories is **NOT SUPPORTED**
-+ Theming categories using the Advanced -\> Symbol Levels is **NOT SUPPORTED**
++ Theming categories using Advanced -\> Symbol Levels is **NOT SUPPORTED**

 #### Polygon Symbology